-DALLOB as his true and lawful attorneys-in-fact for the purpose of signing t N ("Company") hereby appoints KEVIN J. MCNAMARA and NAOMI C. he Company's Annual Report on Form 10-K for the year ended December 31, ge Commission.
-Each of such attorneys-in-fact is appointed with full power to
+The undersigned director of CHEMED CORPORATION ("Company") hereby appoints KEVIN J. MCNAMARA and NAOMI C. DALLOB as his true and lawful attorneys-in-fact for the purpose of signing the Company's Annual Report on Form 10-K for the year ended December 31, 2014, and all amendments thereto, to be filed with the Securities and Exchange Commission.
+Each of such attorneys-in-fact is appointed with full power to act without other. the Dated: February 17, 2015

-Dated: February 18, 2014

-/s/ Thomas P. Rice

-Thomas P. Rice
+/s/ Thomas P. Rice Thomas P. Rice

-1 16

-The undersigned director of CHEMED CORPORATION ("Company") hereby appoints KEVIN J. MCNAMARA and NAOMI C. DALLOB as his true and lawful attorneys-in-fact for the purpose of signing the Company's Annual Report on Form 10-K for the year ended December 31, 2013, and all amendments thereto, to be filed with the Securities and Exchange Commission.
-Each of such attorneys-in-fact is appointed with full power to act without the other.
+The undersigned director of CHEMED CORPORATION ("Company") hereby appoints KEVIN J. MCNAMARA and NAOMI C. DALLOB as his true and lawful attorneys-in-fact for the purpose of signing the Company's Annual Report on Form 10-K for the year ended December 31, 2 .014, and all amendments thereto, to be filed with the Securities and Exchange Commission.
+Each of such attorneys-in-fact is appointed with full power to act t without the other.
+Dated: February 16, 2015